reimandlab/ActivePathways/README.md

 # Show enriched genes of the first pathway 'DAP12 signalling'
 # the column `overlap` displays genes of the integrated dataset (from
 # data fusion, i.e., p-value merging) that occur in the given pathway.
-# Genes are ranked by their significance across the input omics datasets
+# Genes are ranked by joint significance across input omics datasets.
 ##

 enriched_pathways[["overlap"]][[1]]